It is essential you gain clinical experiences relevant to your intended profession.

 Where to Begin?

 Strong Memorial Hospital (through the Friends of Strong Program) and other area hospitals provide ample opportunity for volunteering.
 Some paid positions are also available at Strong (consult the Student Employment Office for details).
 Consider working at area nursing homes, halfway houses, hospices and other centers where care is provided.
-Many U of R students interested in medicine train as EMTs and volunteer with MERT and/or local volunteer ambulance services.
+Many UR students interested in medicine train as EMTs and volunteer with MERT and/or local volunteer ambulance services.

 If volunteering during the academic year does not fit your schedule, do so during the summer, either here or in your hometown.
 The great advantage of working as a volunteer is that you set your own schedule.
 You may earn money at a full-time summer job and devote some number of evening or weekend hours to your volunteer work.
 Health-related volunteer opportunities of all kinds are available through the Community Service Network (Rochester Center for Community Leadership, 500/510 Wilson Commons).
-The Health Professions Advisers in Lattimore 312 can also provide you with some additional ideas, as can the Career Center.
+The health professions advisers in Lattimore 312 can also provide you with some additional ideas, as can the Career Center.

 How Much Is Enough?